Skip to main content

 Negative Aspects:

-1. SUNLIGHT BLOCKAGE A thick layer of leaves can block sunlight from reaching the grass, inhibiting photosynthesis and potentially weakening the grass.
+1. SUNLIGHT BLOCKAGE: A thick layer of leaves can block sunlight from reaching the grass, inhibiting photosynthesis and potentially weakening the grass.
 This can lead to thinning or dead patches in your lawn.

 2. MOISTURE RETENTION: Piles of leaves can trap moisture on the lawn’s surface, promoting fungal diseases like snow mold.
 Excessive moisture can also cause rot in grass and create an environment for pests.

-3. INSECT HABITATS Leaves can provide shelter and breeding grounds for insects and pests that might damage your lawn, like grubs or rodents.
+3. INSECT HABITATS: Leaves can provide shelter and breeding grounds for insects and pests that might damage your lawn, like grubs or rodents.

 4. SMOTHERING: Heavy, wet leaves can smother and compress the grass, leading to soil compaction and potential root damage.